-“Quite simply this is an excellent book.
-It is well-written, with snatches of dry humour.
+“Quite simply, this is an excellent book.
+It is well-written, with snatches of dry humor.
 It should be mandatory reading for anybody who keeps a dog or has intentions of so doing.” -R. W. F. Poole, Daily Telegraph

 How do dogs perceive the world about them?
 How do they see, hear, learn, relate to their owners?
 How large are their brains, what is their emotional makeup?
-Why do they suffer from stress and how can it be coped with?
-Over the last few years a substantial body of knowledge has been built up about the psychology of dog behavior.
-Combining more than twenty years of practical experience as a veterinary clinician with a personal knowledge and understanding of the latest international research, Dr. Bruce Fogle has written the most inclusive and relevant book on how the canine mind works.
+Why do they suffer from stress, and how can it be coped with?
+Over the last few years, a substantial body of knowledge has been built about dog behavior psychology.
+Combining more than twenty years of practical experience as a veterinary clinician with personal knowledge and understanding of the latest international research, Dr. Bruce Fogle has written the most inclusive and relevant book on how the canine mind works.

-Calming Signals – The Art of Survival by Turid Rugaas This is an article written by the author which discusses the calming signals used by dogs to communicate.
+Calming Signals – The Art of Survival by Turid Rugaas This is an article written by the author who discusses the calming signals used by dogs to communicate.
 Dogs have about 30 calming signals.
-By understanding these signals we can better communicate with the dogs in our life.
+By understanding these signals, we can better communicate with the dogs in our life.

 How to Speak Dog by Dr. Stanley Coren

 At long last, dogs will know just how smart their owners can be.
-By unlocking the secrets of the hidden language of dogs, psychologist Stanley Coren allows us into the doggy dialogue, or “Doggish,” and makes effective communication a reality.
+By unlocking the secrets of dogs’ hidden language, psychologist Stanley Coren allows us into the doggy dialogue, or “Doggish,” and makes effective communication a reality.

-Drawing on substantial research in animal behavior, evolutionary biology, and years of personal experience, Coren demonstrates that the average house dog can understand language at about the level of a two-year-old human.
-While actual conversation of the sort Lassie seemed capable of in Hollywood mythmaking remains forever out of reach, Coren shows us that a great deal of real communication is possible beyond the giving and obeying of commands.
+Drawing on substantial research in animal behavior, evolutionary biology, and years of personal experience, Coren demonstrates that the average house dog can understand language at about a two-year-old human level.
+While the actual conversation of the sort Lassie seemed capable of in Hollywood mythmaking remains forever out of reach, Coren shows us that a great deal of real communication is possible beyond the giving and obeying commands.

 Canine Body Language by Brenda Aloff